wp-plugins/simple-location/README.md

 ## Description ##

+Completely rewritten from the initial version.
 Supports the collection and basic display of location data.

-It does this using the HTML5 geolocation API.
+It supports retrieving location using the HTML5 geolocation API.
 As it stores the GeoData in a WordPress standard format, GeoData can be also be stored by the mobile WordPress apps.
-It also stores address data which can be optionally retrieved from OpenStreetMap.

 It also adds location data to pages, allowing you to create a page about a location.

 ## Other Notes ##

+As of Version 2.0.0, there is the start of support for multiple map providers.

+The option to select your choice of provider is not yet there.
+Until then, Google is the static maps provider and Nominatim(OpenStreetMap) is the reverse geocoder.

 The Development Version as well as support can be found on [Github](https://github.com/dshanske/simple-location).

-Simple Location uses Nominatim and the OpenStreetMap project by default for geodata.
-The plugin may retrieve resources from these services.

-To generate maps, the plugin is currently using [Static Map Lite](https://github.com/dfacts/staticmaplite) by Gerhard Koch.
-This code optionally retrieves tiles for the static maps from three different OSM servers.
-The OSM tile CDN offered by MapQuest, OSMs own tile server, and the OpenCycleMap tile server.
-By default,the plugin is only using the OSM tile server.

-Future versions of the plugin may switch to alternative map generation options or offer a choice of service providers.

 ## WordPress GeoData ##

 [WordPress Geodata](http://codex.wordpress.org/Geodata) is an existing standard used to store geodata about a post.

 **It consists of four fields:** latitude, longitude, public, and address.
-Altitude has been added as part of the HTML5 geolocation spec, but is not currently in use.
+Altitude has been added as part of the HTML5 geolocation spec, but have yet to get a return from it on any browser.

 ## Changelog ##

+### Version 2.0 ###
+	* Complete Rewrite with improved scoping
+	* Google Maps is now a provider of static maps
+	* Maps providers are built with a common interface to allow multiple providers

+### Version 1.0.1 ###
-* Version 1.0.1 - Some refinements to the presentation
+	* Some refinements to the presentation

+### Version 1.0 ###
-* Version 1.0  - Initial Release
+	* Initial Release